threefoldtecharchive/jumpscaleX_archived/docs/howto/Create a new Builder.md

 from .BuilderEthereum import BuilderEthereum self.ethereum = BuilderEthereum()
 ```
-and now the builder will be accessible from `j.builder.blockchai.ethereum`
+and now the builder will be accessible from `j.builder.blockchain.ethereum`

 ## Start the Builder class
  All builders should inherit from `j.builder.system.BaseClass` and it should have the Property `Name` set, we will use